Welcome to Student Services.

 - Where ( the location of the meeting, conference, or event).

 Parents should submit their request to Joyce Blalock in the Student Services office by e-mail:[email protected].
-A parent who does not have access to e-mail, may contact the Student Services office at (520) 625-3502 ext.
+A parent who does not have access to e-mail may contact the Student Services office at (520) 625-3502 ext.
 1011.

-All requests need to be made at least 2 weeks in advance of the designated date of meeting/event to be able to ensure that the request can be accommodated.
-Every effort will be made to confirm an Interpreter; however, an occasion may arise where the district is unable to confirm an interpreter.
+All requests need to be made at least 2 weeks in advance of the designated date of the meeting/event to be able to ensure that the request can be accommodated.
+Every effort will be made to confirm an Interpreter; however, an occasion may arise when the district is unable to confirm an interpreter.
 Once confirmation is received, the parent will be contacted.